 Staff shortages and crew duty time

-- If there was an event affecting the flight that caused the crew shortage and whether or not that event was within the airline's control, within its control but required for safety or outside its control.
-For example, a weather-related delay or, an illness; and
+- If there was an event affecting the flight that caused the crew shortage, for example, a weather-related delay or an illness, and whether or not that event was within the airline's control, within its control but required for safety or outside its control; and

 - Whether the airline had prepared and followed reasonable contingency plans to replace the crew.